 Most professional cameras highlight wrinkles, creases, and blemishes.
 One might think that the remedy for this is to cake on heavy stage makeup, but this technique translates even worse on screen.
 According to an article on WebMD, “[High-definition] cosmetics simultaneously camouflage imperfections, cover blemishes, and still manage to appear invisible.
 The pigments and formulas are designed to blend seamlessly with the skin.”

 When I competed in pageants, I was told to only wear HD makeup in headshots– and pretty much everywhere I went, as well.
 Although decent photoshop skills can easily fix blemishes after the fact, it’s easier to look and feel your best if you know you’re wearing the right makeup.
-My favorite brand is MAKE UP FOR EVER, but there are tons of brands who specialize in HD makeup now.
+My favorite brand is MAKE UP FOR EVER, but there are tons of brands that specialize in HD makeup now.

 5. Touch up your roots.